cyclejs/cyclejs/docs/content/documentation/components.md

 Use `isolateSource` and `isolateSink` to separate the execution contexts of sibling components or unrelated components.
 Use `isolate` to create a component that automatically applies `isolateSource` and `isolateSink`.
 This way your codebase will be safe against [*collisions*](https://en.wikipedia.org/wiki/Collision_%28computer_science%29), and each component can work as if it would be the only one in the application.

 Each driver should define static functions `isolateSource` and `isolateSink`.
 We only saw those functions implemented for the DOM Driver, but there are other use cases with other drivers where it makes sense to apply the same isolation techniques.
+To learn more, read about [Drivers](drivers.html).